Food Type: Buffet/Character meal.

 Bar: None.
 Head to nearby Tune-In Lounge next to 50’s Prime Time Cafe or Min & Bill’s Dockside Diner for craft beer or frozen lemonade with vodka or whiskey.

 - Characters are a ton of fun and more animated than most character buffets where they simply walk slowly from table to table.
-Officially titled “Play n’ Dine,” the kids will have plenty of opportunities to be spontaneous with the characters.
+Officially titled “Play n’ Dine,” the kids will have plenty of opportunities to be spontaneous with the characters for breakfast and lunch.

 - A wide variety of hot and cold items.
 Recent additions to dessert include a chocolate fountain, in addition to the lavish soft serve ice cream spread.
 Lunch/dinner includes upscale items like lobster and shrimp mac ‘n cheese, pork loin, short ribs, and a made-to-order pasta bar.
 Breakfast is the most consistent meal.